Carthage Jail: Restoration

 The building continued to be used as a jail until 1866 and was afterwards used as a private residence.
 It was acquired by the LDS Church in 1903 and a partial restoration was completed in 1935.
 It was added to the NRHP on March 30, 1973.
 The church fully restored the jail in 1989, returning the building to its 1844 appearance.
 The restoration also included an expansion of the visitors' center and renovations to the entire block.
 Ezra Taft Benson, president of the LDS church at the time, spoke in front of about 3,000 at a shrine dedication of the jail.

 Tours of Carthage Jail are available including the original door with a bullet hole, where the jailer and his family would have slept, and where the Smith brothers were held.

 In 2020, Carthage Jail and other historic sites in the Nauvoo area were temporarily closed due to the COVID-19 pandemic.
+The site operates as normal as of March 2025.